 Now that we’re polar aligned, we can get to the fun part – mounting the astrophotography telescope.
 Along with being polar aligned, balance is a major factor to consider when setting up your rig.

 All equatorial mounts include a counterweight, which I’ll need to use to balance this 20-pound refractor telescope.
-You need to balance the scope in both axis, so that the mount doesn’t have to work any harder than it needs to when slewing and tracking objects in the night sky.
+You need to balance the scope in both axes so that the mount doesn’t have to work any harder than it needs to when slewing and tracking objects in the night sky.

-The telescope I’ll be using tonight is a William Optics Fluorostar 132.
+The telescope I’ll be using is a William Optics Fluorostar 132.
 It’s an apochromatic triplet refractor, which is one of the best telescope types to use for the purposes of astrophotography.
 It has a focal length of 925mm and an f-ratio of F/7.

-A telescope like this has enough aperture to pull in some serious light and get an up-close look at some of the most impressive deep sky nebulae.
+A telescope like this has enough aperture to pull in some serious light and get an up-close look at some of the most impressive deep-sky nebulae.

 We need to attach the imaging payload (the camera) to the telescope, along with the autoguiding system for an accurate overall weight to balance.
 This is the payload that will need to be tracking smoothly while the photos are being taken.
 Even the distance the focuser is from the tube will make a difference in the balance, so there may be some trial and error here.